Anthrocon/docs/README.md

 Although structured to the needs of Anthrocon, and thereby written to the perspective of its volunteers, this documentation may be more broadly applicable and useful to others.

-## Licence
+## License

-No licence implied.
+No license implied.
 All rights reserved copyright Anthrocon, Inc., 2022.